Remember the Internet SMART Rules:

 Meeting someone you have only been in touch with online can be dangerous.
 Only do so with your parents’ or carers’ permission and even then only when they can be present.
 Remember online friends are still strangers even if you have been talking to them for a long time.

-Accepting emails, IM messages, or opening files, images or texts from people you don’t know or trust can lead to problems – they may contain viruses or nasty messages!
+Accepting emails, private messages, or opening files, images or texts from people you don’t know or trust can lead to problems – they may contain viruses or nasty messages!

 Someone online might lie about who they are and information on the internet may not be true.
 Always check information by looking at other websites, in books, or with someone who knows.
 If you like chatting online it’s best to only chat to your real world friends and family.